Hakeemmidan/Jewely/README.md

 Logically, when a user adds an item to their cart, then an array of id and the quantity (e.g. `[12, 2]`) of the item gets pushed to the parent array of localStorage cart.
 This is demonstrated in 'create' code snippet from 'CRUD' Noticable Feature.

 This was done mainly to allow guest users to add items to their cart without needing to sign in, allowing for better user experience in my belief.
 Moreover, another reasoning for this is to not query the cart database for each addition or deletion of a product, which could lead to somewhat of slow performance.

-### Todos
-- Remove photo carousel from home page because it can be distracting
-- Implement reviews
-- Implement searching
-- Possubly change as many GIFs to pictures as README currently looks chaotic
-- Include Github and LinkedIn profiles at bottom left of site page
-- Make clickong on "Proceed to checkout" show Gihub and LinkedIn profiles (in a modal)